English Language & Literature

 Why study at The Sixth Form Bolton?

 The Department of English & Modern Foreign Languages is well-resourced, has highly qualified teachers who are also examiners, and achieves excellent results.
-As a student, you can expect:

 • Interesting and thought-provoking topics